 How is the communication with the camp?

 Since you are removed from camp during the summer, we ask that you never hesitate to communicate with us regarding any question concerning your child.
-Our Director, Administrators and Head Counselors spend very little time in the office.
+Our Directors, Administrators and Head Counselors spend very little time in the office.
 We stay in close touch with the children by spending time at activities and programs.
 To facilitate excellent communication between parents and camp, you should feel free to call us anytime.
 All calls will be returned within a 24 hour time frame.
 Over the course of the summer, our website is updated daily with camper’s pictures and summer information.

 How are bunks determined?

 Bunk groupings are not made until early June after we have had a chance to review ALL camper requests and inter-group relationships of the past and present.
 Parents are asked to submit all requests on a camper form that arrives in the spring.
-Over the fall, winter and spring months, all new families are encouraged to schedule a home visit with Brian, the Camp Director, which also helps with bunk placement decisions.
+Over the fall, winter and spring months, all new families are encouraged to schedule a home visit with Brian or Pam, our Camp Directors, which also helps with bunk placement decisions.
 We will try to accommodate requests as closely as possible and are very much aware of the importance of camper relationships.
 As we approach the final months prior to camp, we need and appreciate all of the encouragement and assistance that parents can offer to their child(ren) regarding the relationships they will encounter with other campers and staff when at camp.
 Bunks typically have 8-12 campers and at least three counselors.

 How often do the campers write home?